HugoBlox/theme-academic-cv/content/publication/preprint/index.md

 #   Otherwise, set `slides: ""`.
 slides: example
 ---

+This work is driven by the results in my [previous paper](/publication/conference-paper/) on LLMs.

 {{% callout note %}}
 Create your slides in Markdown - click the *Slides* button to check out the example.